 And I get that.
 I mean, there are plenty of Kardashians out there whom I’d like to meet just to say I met them.
-But then there are the celebrities who I’d actually like to get a beer with, the ones I admire and kind of feel like I know and I think would really like me if they knew me.
-Their aura feels more authentic somehow.
-The same is true with these girls.
+But then there are the celebrities who I’d actually like to get a beer with, the ones I admire and kind of feel like I know and I think they would really like me if they knew me.
+Their aura, or the promise of their aura, feels more authentic somehow.
+And the same is true with these girls.
 A native Bostonian friend once told me that she felt like she grew up with them, that she would come to the museum with her parents and experience the stages of girlhood alongside them.
-Now she brings her own daughter to, in her words, do it all again.
+And now, she brings her own daughter, in her own words, to do it all over again.

 As a portrait that’s not-quite-a-portrait, it’s in good company.
-The last time we looked at modern portraiture was in the context of Degas and his dour Aunt Fanny, who sat stock still in her old fashioned ways as her daughters flitted dynamically into the next century beside her.
-She was posing for a traditional portrait; they were caught in one.
+The last time we looked at modern portraiture was in the context of Degas and his dour Aunt Fanny, who sat stock still in her old fashioned ways as her daughters flitted dynamically into the next century, sitting right beside her.
+She was posing for a traditional portrait and they were caught in one.
 The juxtaposition of the two styles of painting in one frame exemplified Degas’ ability to see the world as it was changing around him— for example, folding technology into high art by cutting figures off at the sides, like a camera snapshot.
-He believed that getting to the heart of a portrait’s sitter meant catching them off-guard, interrupting them, and subsequently turning the viewer into a participant, someone that the sitter reacts to.
+He believed that getting to the heart of a portrait’s sitter meant catching her off-guard, interrupting her, and subsequently turning the viewer into a participant, someone that the sitter reacts to.

 And Sargent, having come to Paris to study at the Ecole des Beaux Arts in the mid-1870s – Degas’ heyday –was deeply moved by and indebted to Degas’ brand of empathic portraiture.
 We don’t just come upon these Boit girls, we interrupt them, and their snapshot slice of modern life.
 And they engage with us, but individually, each at their own age level.
 Little Julia sits fully in the light, wide open, an alert, trusting little four-year-old, while her sisters grow more shy and skeptical of our presence as the painting recedes back.

 And creating a space that makes you feel like you walk right in is what brings us back to this not-quite-a-domestic interior scene.
 Just as there’s art historical precedent for the interrupted portrait, there’s precedent for expansive, high-contrast, moody interiors that mess with your head.
 Sargent, like most late-nineteenth-century painters, and especially those only a few years out of art school, looked back at the Old Masters, and was particularly taken with the 17th c.
 Spanish painter, Diego Velazquez.
-In 1879, Sargent traveled to the Prado Museum in Madrid to make copies of Velazquez’s paintings, including his masterwork, “Las Maninas” from 1656.
-And the influence, if you hold up this painting side-by-side with the Boit Daughters, is pretty clear.
+In 1879, Sargent even traveled to the Prado Museum in Madrid to make copies of Velazquez’s paintings, including his masterwork, “Las Maninas” from 1656.
+And the influence, if you hold up “Las Maninas” side-by-side with the Boit Daughters, is pretty clear.

-And Sargent echoes this psychologically unstable space in the Boit portrait, largely by making the space itself feel so inert.
-This is where we come back that criticism of the four corners and a void.
-The focus is on the daughters, but again, we have to earn them, as the square canvas doesn’t do us any favors as our eye tries to sweep from one to the next.
-Some have suggested that the red screen on the right is an attempt to help us out, to have something going on to attract our eye to that side of the canvas.
-Others are comfortable to just let the composition remain a mystery, just another well-drawn, complex personality in the picture.
+And Sargent echoes this psychologically unstable space in the Boit portrait, largely with the composition, and largely by making that composition itself feel so inert.
+This is where we come back to that criticism of the four corners and a void.
+The focus is on the daughters, but they’re spaced apart, and again, we have to earn them, as the square canvas doesn’t really do us any favors as it blocks our eye as it tries to sweep from one side to the next.
+Some have suggested that the red screen on the right is an attempt to help us out, to have something going on over there to attract our eye to that side of the canvas.
+And others are comfortable to just let the composition remain a mystery, just another well-drawn, complex personality in the picture.